AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 * Components that are similar to the one you are viewing

 * Whether a component is approved by the system administrator

+For information about how to access the Data Dictionary and for details about the information it contains, see [View component information in the Data Dictionary](/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md).

 ## Benefits for administrators